 Careers in Information Sciences (IS) can be tailored to fit almost any goals you might have for your professional future.
-The dynamic field of IS encompasses careers of all types, settings, and disciplines such as data analysis, library science, information architecture, corporate taxonomy, and many others.
+The dynamic field of IS encompasses careers of all types, settings, and disciplines such as data analysis, library science, user experience (ux) design, information architecture, corporate taxonomy, and many others.

 In fact, the diverse nature of an IS degree from the University of Tennessee enables you to take your passion for information, technology, people, and/or libraries in any of hundreds of traditional and nontraditional directions, and can be applied to the setting that most excites you!

 Information Science roles generally focus more on working with information as a strategic asset for organizations, ranging from nonprofits to corporations to government agencies and others.
 There is a wide array of careers in IS, which include data analyst, UX designer, corporate taxonomist, web content analyst, digital archivist, and more!
 Individuals commonly pursue either a Bachelor’s and/or Master’s in Information Sciences to ready themselves for these careers.